Welcome to OneSignal! This guide will help you migrate from your current messaging platform to OneSignal with minimal disruption.

 • Most users will have their app’s automatically update to the latest version.

-• When users open the updated app they will not be prompted to subscribe to push if permissions were already granted.
+• When users open your updated app, they will not be prompted to subscribe to push notifications if permissions were already granted—either through the required permission prompts or the app’s notification settings.

 If you did not import users: